wvlet/airframe/docs/airframe-rpc.md

 ```

 To access the RPC server, we need to generate an RPC client from the RPC interface definition.
 We
-can use an RPC client `hello.api.v1.ServiceSyncClient`  generated
+can use an RPC client `hello.api.v1.ServiceRPC` interface generated
 by [sbt-airframe](#sbt-airframe-plugin), which reads an RPC interface code and generates HTTP client
 code for calling RPC methods.